 Before knowing the difference between open channel flow and pipe flow; we have to know about them.

-Open Channel Flow
+1. Open Channel Flow

 A conduit for the flow which has a free surface and which is subjected to atmospheric pressure is an open channel and flow in an open channel is known as open channel flow.

 In the case of moving fluid, the motion is caused by gravity, and the pressure distribution within the fluid is generally hydrostatic.

 But the flow of water through the pipe when the level of water in it is below the top of the pipe is also classified as open channel flow.

-A closed conduit which does not have a free surface and which is not subjected to atmospheric pressure but exert hydraulic pressure is known as a pipe.
-The flow that takes under the pressure force is known as pipe flow.
+A closed conduit that does not have a free surface and which is not subjected to atmospheric pressure but exerts hydraulic pressure is known as a pipe.

 Energy is expressed as the head which is defined by the Bernoulli equation.

 |Aspects||Open channel flow||Pipe flow|

-|Condition||It is usually uncovered, have a free surface at the top and atmospheric pressure at a free surface.||It is covered and has no free surface.|
+|Condition||It is usually uncovered and has a free surface at the top, and atmospheric pressure at a free surface.||It is covered and has no free surface.|

-|Cross-section||It may have any shape.
 E.g. rectangular, parabolic, triangular, trapezoidal, circular, irregular etc.

 |Cause of flow||Flow is due to gravity in open channel flow.||Flow is due to pressure in pipe flow.|